SQL

 that left the table name on the left side of on as survey instead of person.

-Teaches how to carefully check on conditions when the same column name appears in
+Shows: how to carefully check on conditions when the same column

 Run this query and look at a few rows.
 Use the person table to verify which